-This gastrointestinal case involves a middle aged male who had undergone an outpatient surgery to repair a knee injury.
-After the surgery was completed, the patient was discharged with medication for pain.
-For several days after the surgery, the patient was unable to move his bowels and had significant abdominal pain, bloating, nausea, and lethargy.
-He was taken to the ER and admitted to the hospital, where he was given stool softeners, however he remained in significant pain.
-He was not given a CT or any other abdominal imaging studies, nor did the ER doctor call in a surgeon when the patient initially presented to the hospital.
-After spending several days in agonizing pain, he was eventually given a CT scan and diagnosed with a perforated bowel.
-An urgent surgical consultation was called for, and he underwent emergency surgery to repair the perforation.
+The patient spent several days in agonizing pain.
+So, the doctors eventually gave him a CT scan and diagnosed him with a perforated bowel.
+Doctors called for an urgent surgical consultation, and the patient underwent emergency surgery to repair the perforation.
 As a result of the delay in detecting his bowel injuries, the patient suffered from myriad complications, including trouble breathing and multiple organ failure.
 Doctors performed a series of additional surgeries in an attempt to stabilize the patient’s condition, including abdominal wash outs and drainage installation.
 Doctors also removed a significant length of the patient’s intestines.
 Despite these efforts, the patient developed sepsis and eventually died in the hospital.